istio/istio.io/content/about/notes/1.0/index.md

 based on SNI values.
 Service ports named as TLS/HTTPS can be used in conjunction with virtual service TLS routes.
 TLS/HTTPS ports without an accompanying virtual service will be treated as opaque TCP.

+- **Streaming gRPC Restored**.
+Istio 0.8 caused periodic termination of long running streaming gRPC connections.
+This has been fixed in 1.0.

-- **Old (v1alpha1) networking APIs are no longer available**.
+- **Old (v1alpha1) Networking APIs Removed**.
 Support for the old `v1alpha1` traffic management model has been removed.

 - **Istio Ingress Deprecated**.
 The old Istio ingress is deprecated and disabled by default.
 We encourage users to use [gateways](/docs/concepts/traffic-management/#gateways) instead.

-- **Support for streaming gRPC restored**.
-Istio 0.8 caused periodic termination of long running streaming gRPC connections.
-This has been fixed in 1.0.

 ## Policy and Telemetry